-The amount of Inheritance Tax payable is not static over the seven years prior to death.
-Rather, it is reduced according to a sliding scale dependant on the passage of time from the giving of the gift to the individual's death.
+The amount of Inheritance Tax payable on a gift that exceeds the nil-rate band is not static over the seven years prior to death.
+Rather, it is reduced according to a sliding scale dependent on the passage of time from the giving of the gift to the individual's death.